Netatalk/netatalk/doc/manpages/man1/afp_spectest.1.md

 : Volume name for second volume to mount for testing

 **-u** *user*
-: Username for authentication (default: current uid)
+: Username for authentication with AFP server (default: current uid)

 **-v**
 : Verbose output